giudici1985466/1985466_AFGS/Student_doc.md

 - SERVICE ARCHITECTURE:
 The service follows a gateway-and-persistence architecture.
 At startup, it waits for PostgreSQL to become available, initializes the database connection pool, and creates the `events` table if it does not already exist.
 It then launches a background heartbeat loop that periodically polls all configured processing-unit health endpoints.

+Detected events sent by the processing replicas are received through `POST /api/detections`.
+For each event, the gateway parses the timestamp, computes a temporal bucket, and writes the event into PostgreSQL.
+Duplicate-safe persistence is enforced through a uniqueness constraint on `(sensor_id, event_type, time_bucket)`.

+The gateway also exposes read endpoints for the frontend. `GET /api/live` returns the most recent stored events, `GET /api/events` returns the full historical archive, and `GET /api/processing-status` exposes the current monitoring state of the processing replicas.

 - ENDPOINTS: